 When to Seek Help From a Lactation Consultant

-Feeling uncertain about breastfeeding is common; remember, it’s okay to seek support and ask questions along the way.
+Feeling uncertain about breastfeeding is common.
+Seeking support and asking questions is always okay.

-Seeking help from a lactation consultant can provide the support you need.
-Here are some signs it might be time to reach out:
+Reaching out to a lactation consultant can provide the guidance you need.
+Here are some signs it might be time to call one:

 - You’re experiencing pain or discomfort while breastfeeding.